vedph/cadmus-migration/docs/filters.md

 ## ISO 639 Lookup Filter

+Language codes ISO639-3 or ISO639-2 filter.
+This is a simple lookup filter replacing these ISO codes with the corresponding English language names, e.g. `eng` with `English`.
+Often, when dealing with such codes they rather belong to a thesaurus (e.g. the list of languages used in a manuscript); in this case, you will rather use a thesaurus filter to resolve the codes, as this ensures that you get the desired name and locale.
+This filter instead is used as a quick way of resolving language codes when you just deal with ISO639 without recurring to a thesaurus, nor requiring localization.

 - ID: `it.vedph.renderer-filter.iso639`
 - options:
   - `Pattern`: the pattern used to identify ISO codes.
 It is assumed that the code is the first captured group in a match.
-Default is `^^` followed by 3 letters for ISO 639-3.
+Default is `^^` followed by 3 lowercase letters for ISO 639-3.
+For all the matches, the filter will extract the code, lookup it, and replace the matched expression with either the result or the code itself, when it was not found.
   - `TwoLetters`: true to use 2-letters codes instead of 3-letters codes.

 ## Markdown Conversion Filter